vara-co/quality-of-life-us/README.md

 # quality-of-life-us
-Data Analysis of the Quality of Life per State in the US
+WORK IN PROGRESS | Data Analysis of the Quality of Life per State in the US